ROI and PR are like oil and water — they don’t mix well.

 An attitude measurement should meet the following criteria:

-There are four main types of measuring approaches:
+There are four main types of attitude measurement approaches:

-There are four main types of measuring methods:
+There are four main types of attitude measurement methods:

 Validity.
 Attitudes are psychological, so I strive to clarify what I want to measure, nothing more, nothing less.
 And I never add any unnecessary complexity.